LF System

-LF System are a Scottish production duo consisting of Conor Larkman and Sean Finnigan.
-They are from West Lothian and previously worked as a roofer and petrol station worker.
+LF System are a dance music production duo from West Lothian, Scotland, consisting of Conor Larkman and Sean Finnigan.
+They are best known for their 2022 hit single "Afraid to Feel".

-They topped the UK Singles Chart in July 2022 with "Afraid to Feel", which was also certified triple platinum by the British Phonographic Industry.
-This song is based on "I Can't Stop (Turning You On)" from 1970s soul band Silk's album Midnight Dancer, with vocals by Louise Clare Marshall both sped-up and slowed down from the original Philly release.
+Larkman and Finnigan previously worked as a roofer and petrol station worker.
+"Afraid to Feel", their third single, topped the UK Singles Chart in July 2022, and was certified triple platinum by the British Phonographic Industry.
+The track is based on "I Can't Stop (Turning You On)" by 1970s Philadelphia soul band Silk, from their 1979 album Midnight Dancer, with vocals by Louise Clare Marshall both sped-up and slowed down from the original release.

 Prior to this number one, they released the track "Dancing Cliché", which was based on a 1981 soul track written by Luther Vandross called "Party People", which was released by the Harlem funk group the Main Ingredient featuring Cuba Gooding.